 How to Remove Grease and Grime from Wood Kitchen Cabinets

-Vinegar is always the go-to natural cleaner and disinfectant when you need to tackle greasy and grime from wood cabinets and so we share with you the 3 ways you can use vinegar.
-Plus other wood cabinet cleaning solutions don’t call for vinegar or water.
+Vinegar is always the go-to natural cleaner and disinfectant when you need to tackle removing grease and grime from wood cabinets.

-1. First Stop – Vinegar, Oil, and Water For Cleaning Wood Cabinets
+1. Vinegar, Oil, and Water For Cleaning Wood Cabinets

-We know that most people would naturally go for the 50/50 mix of vinegar and water but we start our grease and grime fighting recipes with a mixture of vinegar, oil, and water.
+Most people naturally go for the 50/50 mix of vinegar and water–but the secret is to start grease and grime fighting recipes with a mixture of vinegar, oil, and water.

-It’s a recipe with mixed reactions because some say the vinegar will strip the paint, remove the wood vanish, and destroy the coatings on other surfaces such as the cabinet hardware.
+This recipe is often met with mixed reactions, because some say the vinegar will strip the paint, remove the wood vanish, and destroy the coatings on other surfaces, such as the cabinet hardware.
 It’s also thought that vinegar slowly melts away furniture finishes and creates a thinner surface.

-On the other hand, olive oil is what’s referred to as a non-drying oil and so when applied to surfaces, it stays in liquid form.
+On the other hand, olive oil is what’s referred to as a non-drying oil, so when applied to surfaces, it stays in liquid form.
 It’s been said to eventually create a stench and attract bacteria to the surfaces it’s been used on.

 Our Favorite DIY Wood Cabinet Cleaner Recipe